Shimmyland/Shimmyland/README.md

 **`Digital Craftmaker(Developer)`**

-I'm software developer how just started
+I'm software developer who just started

 Right now i'm exploring the relm of Java and its frameworks and libraries.
-But in the future i would love to try: JS, React, Node.js, Swift and Python.
+But in the future i would love to learn more about: JS, React, Node.js, Swift and Python.

 komunikativní | organizovaný | analytický | týmový | Pečlivost | Důslednost | Time Management | Problem solving